Competence-Based Analysis of Language Models: Experiments

-We use a collection of 14 lexical inference tasks to study LLMs' competence, and measure the extent to which gradient attacks against classifier \cls trained in the context of one task generalizes to the others.
-For example, the LAMA ``IsA'' task contains 2K hypernym prompts from the ConceptNet subset of the LAMA benchmark \citep{lama} corresponding to the ``IsA'' ConceptNet \citep{conceptnet} relation, allowing one to prompt masked language models to predict hypernyms.
-For example, it contains the masked prompt ``A laser is a \mask which creates coherent light.'', where the task is to predict that the \mask token should be replaced with ``device'', a hypernym of ``laser''.
-We use each of the 13 other LAMA tasks corresponding to ConceptNet relations, each corresponding a different lexical relation (e.g., ``PartOf'', ``HasProperty'', ``CapableOf'', etc.), to establish a more comprehensive set of tasks and properties that will be used in experiments.
+\paragraph{Tasks} We use the collection of 14 lexical inference tasks included in the ConceptNet \cite{conceptnet} subset of LAMA \cite{lama}, each of which are formulated as a collection of cloze prompts \citep{prompt}.
+For example, the LAMA ``IsA'' task contains $\sim$2K hypernym prompts corresponding to the ``IsA'' ConceptNet relation (including, e.g., ``A laser is a \mask which creates coherent light'', where the task is to predict that the \mask token should be replaced with ``device'', a hypernym of ``laser''), with the remaining 13 LAMA ConceptNet tasks corresponding to other lexical relations such as ``PartOf'', ``HasProperty'', and ``CapableOf''.
+(See \cref{apx:tasks} for additional details.)